Copyright © 2023 Sked social. All rights reserved.

 This post compares 7 of the best link in bio tools for Instagram.
 Check it out to pick the best app for you.

 Are you wondering how to add a link to your Instagram bio?
 Looking for a tool or app that will make it possible?

 We have a bone to pick with Instagram - its linking options are a garbage fire.

 You know by now that you can’t include functional links in Instagram captions.
 On top of this, you can only include “swipe up” links on your Instagram stories if you have a verified account or over 10k followers.

-But, the hassle doesn’t stop there: Instagram only allows for one clickable link within your bio.
+But the hassle doesn’t stop there: Instagram only allows one clickable link within your bio.

 This presents a challenge for businesses who want to direct their followers to many different places.
 Most brands end up including a link to their homepage and then calling it a day.

-But, homepages are broad.
+But homepages are broad.
 They’re generally an overview of everything a business offers.
-And if a reader does not find what they were looking for quickly, they’re likely to ‘bounce off’ any web page.
+And if a reader does not find what they were looking for quickly, they’re likely to lose interest.
 Instead, it’s likely you want to direct followers to specific content.
 This could be things like: